 If your dog does manage to be separated from you or your family on your trip, you can recover your pup by making sure she or he can be easily identified and returned to you.

 - Keep a recent picture of your dog with you, as well as identifying records, health records, and vaccinations.

 - Consider (before your trip!) getting a permanent identification form, such as a microchip.
-Microchips allow you to know where your dog is and can help return her to you if the dog is turned in from a good samaritan.
+Microchips allow you to know where your dog is and can help return her to you if the dog is turned in by a good samaritan.